jimporter/mettle/doc/install.md

 ### Header-only version

-If you're on Windows, or you don't want to install all of the above dependencies (namely bencode.hpp and the non-header-only parts of Boost) and build the binaries for mettle, you can use this library in a header-only mode by using the following instead of the usual `#include <mettle.hpp>`:
+If you don't want to install all of the above dependencies and build the binaries for mettle, you can use this library in a header-only mode by using the following instead of the usual `#include <mettle.hpp>`:

 ```c++
 #include <mettle/header_only.hpp>
 ```

 However, the header-only version is quite limited and doesn't support any of the command-line arguments described in [Running Tests](running-tests.md).
+In addition, if you don't have Boost installed, you'll need a standard library that includes `std::experimental::string_view`.

 ## Building and installing